jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 once your change has been merged, please highlight that in your PR's description.
 The UXE team will coordinate releases.

+Be sure to `npm run lint` before you commit.
+This can be done automatically if you install the [precommit hook](#precommit-hook).

 Breaking Changes
 ----------------